wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

 be used, with one tag bit indicating bit-flipping for every two data bits.
 If the compressed size is larger than two thirds of the original size, the block will simply be stored uncompressed to avoid decompression overhead.
 No encoding scheme will be applied in this case.
+Both encoding schemes will only be applied to the payload, and the header will remain in its original form, such that the compressed size can be easily computed for decoding, as we will see later.
 To indicate whether the block is compressed, one bit tag per block is added to the NVM device to serve as the flag bit.

+On read accesses, the controller needs to first decode the block, and then decompress it.